jmd-dk/concept/concept/docs/tutorial/output_types.rst

    ./concept -u play <ID>  # replace <ID> with job ID number

-You should see a nice animation of the evolution of the large-scale structure, playing out right in the terminal!.
+You should see a nice animation of the evolution of the large-scale structure, playing out right in the terminal!
 The animation is produced from the terminal images stored in the log file ``logs/<ID>``.

 The ``-u`` option to the ``concept`` script signals CO\ *N*\ CEPT to start up a *utility* rather than running a simulation.
 These utilities are handy (or